 Finishing with a customer score of 65%, SSE Airtricity Gas outscored SSE Airtricity Electricity.
 It sits in third place in our table, beaten narrowly by Power NI and Firmus Energy.

 SSE Airtricity Gas score breakdown

 The graphic below shows the breakdown of SSE Airtricity Gas' score from our survey.

 Which? verdict on SSE Airtricity Gas

-Cons: Customers don't feel like they're getting value for money
+Cons: Some customers don't feel like they're getting value for money